ahussein1194/rpc_rechit_cleaner/RPC2TMAna/algorithm.md

 - So we constructed the second loop over chambers and first inner loop over digis to fill the (std::map<RPCDetId, int> bx_hits) map whcih stores the min_bx for a cluster (value) in each chamber (key) to use it for checking later.

 5. Store all digis which belong to clusters of cluster_size < 3.
 And for digis which belong to clusters of clu_size = 3, store only the second digi of the cluster in (m_outrpcDigis) RPCDigiCollection.
+- So we constructed the second loop over digis in the second loop over chambers to fill (m_outrpcDigis) RPCDigiCollection.